Neuro Occupational Therapy - reflecting on the complexities of the Christmas period

 I must begin by saying I have had a busy week!
 With Christmas just around the corner, the run up to the main event has been anything but routine.

-End of term Christmas madness has been followed swiftly by late night wrapping marathons, nativity play preparations and baking sessions, to name a few!
+End of term Christmas madness has been followed by late night wrapping marathons, last minute present shopping, and baking sessions - to name a few.

-Whilst the festive period offers little in the way of a consistent routine, for many of us Christmas brings family traditions or religious rituals.
+Whilst the festive period offers little in the way of a consistent routine, for many of us Christmas brings family traditions and, for some, numerous activities throughout the season of advent as we approach the big day.

-But it is important to consider how this period impacts on families and individuals living with brain injury.
+But it is important to consider how this period impacts on families and individuals living with brain injury, neurological conditions, and neurodivergent diagnoses.
+As clinicians we must ensure we are, at all times, cognisant of the pressures these individuals experience at this time of year.

 Christmas is a time when our roles and responsibilities change.
-Whilst for some working over the festive period is accepted, many of us will stop work to spend time with family and friends.
+Whilst working over the festive period is accepted for some, many of us will stop work to spend time with family and friends.

-For our clients and the families of those with acquired brain injury, Christmas can be a difficult time.
+For our beneficiaries, and the families of those affected by brain injury, neurological conditions or neurodivergent diagnoses, Christmas can be a difficult time.

-The unpredictability of the festive season and the perceived ‘pressures’ surrounding delivering a ‘perfect’ Christmas can make it hard.
+The unpredictability of the festive season and the perceived pressures around delivering a 'perfect' Christmas can make it hard.

 Social events and the party season can be challenging for some individuals with social communication disorders or physical communication challenges.

-Families supporting individuals with behavioural or sensory needs may struggle to adapt quickly enough to the dramatic changes in the shared physical environments in the wider community, leading to exclusion and isolation.
+Families supporting individuals with behavioural or sensory needs may have issues with adapting quickly enough to the dramatic changes in the shared physical environments in the wider community, leading to exclusion and isolation.

 All these challenges will impact greatly on how an individual perceives themselves.
 What they are capable of doing and how they spend their time may have shifted radically.